fieldsmadisone/fieldsmadisone.github.io/README.md

         <div class="section-header">
           <div>
             <div class="section-kicker">About</div>
-            <h2 class="section-title">Strategic SEO rooted in research &amp; real people</h2>
+            <h2 class="section-title">Strategic SEO that respects how people search</h2>
           </div>
           <p class="section-subtitle">
-            Bringing together anthropology, SEO, AEO, and content strategy to build sustainable organic growth.
+            A mix of anthropology, search understanding, and practical project work.
           </p>
         </div>

         <div class="about-grid">
           <article class="card">
             <p>
-              I’m an SEO &amp; AEO (GEO) Consultant and SEO &amp; Content Manager with 5+ years of experience driving organic growth for agencies, SaaS, and service-based brands.
-I’ve managed portfolios of up to 60 clients at once, balancing technical optimization, strategic content, and stakeholder communication.
+              I am an SEO and AEO consultant and SEO and Content Manager with more than five years of experience in digital marketing.
+I have led strategy for agency portfolios, franchise brands, and B2B software companies, with a focus on sustainable, measurable growth rather than short term hacks.
             </p>
             <p>
-              My academic background is in cultural anthropology, which means I’m trained to look beyond keywords and think about context: how people search, what they value, and how they actually move through digital experiences.
+              My background in cultural anthropology trains me to ask better questions about user behavior and context.
-              That lens helps me design strategies that work for both algorithms and humans.
+              Instead of treating keywords as abstract data, I look at who is searching, what they are really trying to solve, and what stands between them and a clear answer.
             </p>
             <p>
-              I’m especially interested in supporting nonprofits, social enterprises, and globally minded organizations that care about inclusion, accessibility, and long-term impact—not just quick wins.
+              I am especially interested in working with organizations that care about clarity and impact, including nonprofits and social impact teams.
+I enjoy work that sits at the intersection of research, communication, and technical execution.
             </p>
           </article>

           <aside class="card">
-            <p><strong>My experience in numbers</strong></p>
+            <p><strong>Experience in numbers</strong></p>
             <ul style="margin-top: 6px; padding-left: 18px; font-size: 0.85rem; color: var(--muted);">
-              <li>5+ years in digital and content marketing</li>
+              <li>More than 5 years in digital and content marketing</li>
-              <li>3 years leading SEO strategy as an SEO Manager</li>
+              <li>3 years leading SEO strategy as an SEO Manager and Consultant</li>
-              <li>200+ high-intent service pages written and optimized</li>
+              <li>Over 200 high intent service pages written and optimized</li>
-              <li>200+ SEO audits delivered for growth and performance</li>
+              <li>Over 200 SEO audits delivered for optimization and growth</li>
-              <li>Average 25% MoM organic traffic growth across key projects</li>
+              <li>Average 25 percent month over month organic traffic growth across key projects</li>
-              <li>10+ tools mastered, including GA4, GSC, Ahrefs, SEMrush, Moz &amp; Screaming Frog</li>
+              <li>Hands on experience with GA4, Google Search Console, Ahrefs, SEMrush, Moz, Screaming Frog, Looker Studio, and Excel</li>
             </ul>
             <div class="pill-row">
-              <span>Evidence-based</span>
+              <span>Evidence based</span>
-              <span>Inclusive</span>
+              <span>User centered</span>
               <span>Collaborative</span>
               <span>Systems thinker</span>
             </div>